Collecting international duty and import taxes

 Every international order requires a commercial invoice.
 You can fill out digital commercial invoices provided by the carrier on the carrier’s website.
 Depending on the order, you need to handle the commercial invoice in either of the following ways:

-- If the order has paid duties and import taxes, then mark the terms of delivery on the commercial invoice as DDP to indicate that duties and import taxes have been paid.
+- If the order has paid duty and import taxes, then mark the terms of delivery on the commercial invoice as DDP to indicate that duty and import taxes have been paid.

-- If the order does not have paid duties and import taxes, then mark the terms of delivery on the commercial invoice as DDU or DAP to indicate that duties and import taxes have not yet been paid.
+- If the order does not have paid duty and import taxes, then mark the terms of delivery on the commercial invoice as DDU or DAP to indicate that duty and import taxes have not yet been paid.

 Updating your shipping policy and notifications